lkubb/salt-tool-flavours-formula/README.md

 * add bin dir to path ?
 * consider global installation, not per-user
 * currently, there is no way to force XDG dirs on MacOS
+* check if flavours can be updated and update